 It also won’t hurt at all to read your state’s and AOTA’s Code of Ethics since you will be in this brand new experience and may have some very difficult standards for productivity.

 I remember being surprised after my second week at one of my fieldworks reading in one of my textbooks that under Medicare you can’t bill for non-face to face time (I had no clue!).

 So along with all of the other recommended things to brush up on, try to carve out a bit of extra time on ethics since your CI might not think to educate you on this right away.

 Introduce Yourself to Your CI Before Your First Day

-It’s always, always a good thing to start to start off on the right foot with your CI to see what since they will devoting so much of their time for the next three months teaching you more than you thought possible.
+It’s always a good thing to start to start off on the right foot with your CI to see what you should prepare for, since they will devoting so much of their time for the next three months teaching you more than you thought possible.

-Be sure to send your CI a formal introductory email if you can, before you start.
+Be sure to send your CI a formal introductory email if you can, at least a few weeks before you start.
 In this you can and should ask her or him where you need to show up, what time, what you should really focus studying in preparation along with your course notes.

-The first couple of weeks you will mostly just be observing the patients and soaking it all in before getting hands-on, so take notes of what interventions your CI does and tweak them if you like.
-Your CI will also learn from you and your fresh-out-of-school, brand-spanking new evidence-based research knowledge!
+The first couple of weeks you will mostly just be observing the patients and soaking it all in before getting hands-on, so don’t forget to take notes of what interventions your CI does and tweak them if you like.
+Your CI will also learn from you and your fresh-out-of-school, brand new evidence-based research knowledge!

 Take it one day at a time and enjoy it for what it is and you will very soon look back and think, “Wow, that was fast!”

-If you’ve been having any concerns prior to starting, or if I’ve missed any important factors of pre-fieldwork prepping, please feel free to shoot me an email let me know in the comments below.
+If you’ve been having any concerns prior to starting, or if I’ve missed any important factors of pre-fieldwork prepping, please let me know in the comments below.